Abrish-seng/Realtime-Chat-with-React-Firebase/README.md

 - **Searching for Users**: A search functionality to find other users by name or unique identifiers.
 - **Adding Users**: Ability to send and accept friend requests to connect with others.
 - **Profile Management**: Options to update profile details such as name, picture, and bio.
-- **Voice/Video Calling**: Secure calling options to communicate with friends.
 - **User Listings and Details**: A list of users with detailed profiles for easy connection.

 ## How Do I Want to Build It?